BoardiesITSolutions/Android-MySQL-Connector/README.md

 ## Switching Database
 You can change the default database to use in your established MySQL Connection.
-To do this, do not execute a standard USE DATABASE &lt;db&gt; query as it won't work.
+To do this, do not execute a standard USE DATABASE <db> query as it won't work.

 You need to use your connection object and call the method `switchDatabase(db, new IConnectionInterface())`.
 `db` being a String of your database name, and again, pass in the IConnectionInterface.
 If it switched successfully